Ambasdr

 The AI should admit uncertainty

-In most AI products an unanswered question feels like failure; for Ambasdr, an inaccurate answer was far worse.
-If it doesn't know, it doesn't say it — and guides the owner to improve their profile instead.
+In most AI products, an unanswered question feels like failure.
+For Ambasdr, a wrong answer was much worse.
+When it doesn't know, it says so, and nudges the owner to fill the gap in their profile.

 Every file needed context

-Upload isn't the moment of intelligence.
-A project might show leadership, taste, technical depth, or community influence — without context the AI can summarize content but can't represent meaning.
-Resources carry labels, intent, and relationship to identity.
+Uploading isn't where the intelligence happens.
+One project might show leadership, taste, technical depth, or community pull, but without context the AI can summarize a file without grasping what it means.
+So each resource carries a label, an intent, and a link to the person's identity.

 Mobile became the authoring tool

-Users should manage their Ambasdr as quickly as sending a text.
-Mobile stopped being a companion and became the fastest place to update information, manage resources, and refine how the AI represents them.
+Managing your Ambasdr should be as quick as sending a text.
+Mobile stopped being a companion app and became the fastest place to update information, manage resources, and tune how the AI represents you.

 Teaching instead of uploading

-Across roughly 15 onboarding versions, tested with a community of 50–100 people, the team realized a profile-setup flow wasn't enough.
-Ambasdr wasn't collecting information — it was learning how to represent someone.
+Across roughly 15 versions of onboarding, tested with a community of 50 to 100 people, it became clear a setup flow wasn't enough.
+Ambasdr wasn't collecting information.
+It was learning how to represent someone.

-So onboarding had to answer deeper questions: what is this person trying to be known for, what topics should the AI understand, which resources matter most and why, what should it avoid saying, what tone should it use, and what should visitors be encouraged to ask.
-This is why Teach Your Ambasdr became one of the most important parts of the product.
+So onboarding had to get at deeper questions: what does this person want to be known for, what topics should the AI understand, which resources matter most and why, what should it avoid saying, what tone should it strike, and what should visitors be prompted to ask.
+That's why Teach Your Ambasdr became one of the most important parts of the product.

 Knowledge architecture